brandonvansylalom/AWS-HomeLab-Project-VPC/README.md

 <h1>AWS Project - Creating and deploying a VPC and EC2 Instance on AWS</h1>

 <h2>Description</h2>
 This is another entry-level/beginner friendly exploring virtual private cloud (VPC) technologies, specifically in AWS.
 A VPC is a logically isolated network that would operate similarly to a traditional network like in a standard data center, with the benefits of having a highly scalable architecture in addition to having segregrated resources to specific users.
 Additionally, I will deploy a basic EC2 instance on the VPC as well.
+Most of the configurations and details for the project will use basic, default and baseline settings for simplicity and understanding.

 <h2>Lab walk-through/details:</h2>